Jeansen/cdmn/README.md

 The sidebar is in heavy develpment at the moment.
 Stay tuned but do not expect too much ;-)

-# How to compile rxvt-unicode
-It might happen that your distribution does not offer version 9.22 of rxvt, even not via backports or other repositories.
-In this case you can still compile rxvt yourself.
-I recommend to first install the available version of your distribution anyway to pull in all its dependencies.
-Then uninstall it directly afterwards (but keep the dependencies).
-Now you can build rxvt yourself.
-This should take less than 5 minutes.
-Here is what you need to do on Debian:

-- First you will need to install some development packages to compile rxvt with all the necessary features.

-        sudo apt-get install libxft-dev libperl-dev checkinstall

-- Get the source from [http://dist.schmorp.de/rxvt-unicode/](http://dist.schmorp.de/rxvt-unicode/) and extract it to a place of your liking.
-Navigate into the just extracted folder and run the following commands:

-        patch /path/to/cdmn/resources/rxvtperl.xs.path src/rxvtperl.xs
-        ./configure --enable-everything --enable-256-color
-        make
-        sudo checkinstall

-After that a package with the name `rxvt-unicode` will be installed and you should be able to call `urxvt`.

 # How to customize cdmn (so far)
 Here are some settings, that already work with more to come:

 ## Labels
-Labels can be defined with the following resource settings.
+Labels can be defined with the following resources.
 Each label defines the text you would like to see next to the corresponding gauges:

 | Resource | Default |
 | --- | --- |